 Thomas is a PhD student in Electrical & Computer Engineering at the University of Florida.
 Originally from Oregon, he currently resides in Gainesville, Florida.
 His current research involves multi-agent cooperation in stochastic environments with applications to defense, UAV jamming, mobile data collection, wireless communications, and search & rescue.
 Beyond his direct research, he holds varied interests in emerging defense technology, national defense policy, classical literature, and folk music.
 He deeply appreciates the subtleties of local custom and community and is married to his wife Jocelyn, with one daughter, Jael Murphy.

 Taylor is a Doctoral Student and Instructor in the English Department at the University of Florida.
 His multidisciplinary research covers the intersections of literature and cinema through adaptation studies, considering new formations (that is, adaptations) of paradigms within literary studies and modernism.
 Outside of the Anglosphere, his primary interests are in Polish literature and cinema as well as Japanese New Media such as anime and manga.
 His survey courses introduce this gamut to students across academic boundaries, showing how artistic pursuits and philosophical thinking can be applied to any major and vocational path.
-Taylor is also the Book Reviews editor for the comics and intermedia journal ImageTexT and the founder and host of the Hamilton Center’s Virtue of Cinema student programming series.
+Taylor is also the Book Reviews editor for the comics and intermedia journal ImageTexT and the founder and host of the Hamilton School’s Virtue of Cinema student programming series.

 Alexander Scala is a graduate student pursuing a Master of Science in Microbiology and Cell Science at the University of Florida.
 He is passionate about biotechnology policy and began his academic journey conducting analytical chemistry research in the Xing Lab at the University of Florida College of Pharmacy.
 In this role, he supported multiple animal tumor prevention studies and gained valuable insights into cancer treatment development.
 His drug development research continued at Insmed, where he identified six drug candidates for preclinical development through degradation studies.
 His research focuses on examining the intersection of biotechnology and policy to drive innovation in the United States.
 He advocates for regulatory improvements that incentivize research, streamline drug development, and enhance public health outcomes.
 By studying emerging biotechnology policies abroad, he seeks to identify beneficial similarities while proposing policies that support American researchers rather than hinder their efforts.